 The month of December gives many of us reasons to be joyous: music, lights, family, gift-giving, friends, food, and much more.
 However, the 2020 winter season proved to be especially hard on Chicago’s west-side residents facing marginalization and the COVID-19 crisis.
 Immediately, Earth’s Remedies saw an opportunity to provide relief.
-Founded by alumnus Charles Pickett ’17 and his sister, Mercedes Pickett, the duo brought the West-Side Holiday Drive to the following neighborhoods: Garfield Park, Douglass Park, Humboldt Park, North Lawndale, Homan Square, and Austin.
+Earth's Remedies was founded by Mercedes Pickett.
+Her brother, alumnus Charles Pickett ’17, is the Vice President.
+The duo brought the West-Side Holiday Drive to the following neighborhoods: Garfield Park, Douglass Park, Humboldt Park, North Lawndale, Homan Square, and Austin.

 Community members were elated to receive warm meals, groceries, and winter wellness packages.
 “I appreciate this.
 This means a lot to me and my family!
 We never get to see this kind of love out here!” said one recipient.
 Read more for a recap of Earth’s Remedies tremendous efforts.